Man Utd vs Chelsea team news: Pogba and Morata return to starting XIs

 Man Utd XI: De Gea; Valencia, Lindelof, Smalling, Young; McTominay, Pogba, Matic; Alexis, Lukaku, Martial.
 Subs: Bailly, Mata, Lingard, Carrick, Rashford, Shaw, J Pereira.

-Chelsea XI: Courtois; Azpilicueta (c), Christensen, Rudiger; Moses, Drinkwater, Kante, Alonso; Willian, Morata, Hazard.
+Chelsea XI: Courtois; Azpilicueta, Christensen, Rudiger; Moses, Drinkwater, Kante, Alonso; Willian, Morata, Hazard.
 Subs: Caballero, Fabregas, Pedro, Giroud, Zappacosta, Cahill, Palmieri.